People congregate in commercial and public facilities:

 As more digital signs find their way in facilities, how should they be managed in an emergency?
 What do you need to look for in a platform which will enable many of the capabilities listed above?
 Certainly, a digital display software platform with an Advanced Emergency Management module will do the job.

-Our next blog details what to look for in a platform which can manage all the public digital displays day-to-day and more importantly, when any kind of emergency arises.
+Our next blog details what to look for in a platform that can manage all the public digital displays day-to-day and more importantly, when any kind of emergency arises.